 Cambridge Scholars offers a guaranteed interview to those who have a disability, as set out in the Equality Act 2010, and meets our essential criteria.
 Please include a note regarding such in your application along with details of any reasonable adjustments you require as part of the interview process.

 You can read our Equality Statement in full here.

 We currently have no vacancies.
 Please check back later.

 Interested in work experience or job shadowing opportunities?

 Cambridge Scholars offers a number of work experience and job shadowing opportunities each year to a variety of candidates to help young people gain a wider experience of the publishing world.
-We offer work experience in the following departments in 1, 3, 5 and 10 day placements:
+We offer work experience in the following departments in 1, 3 and 5 day placements: